 Some of the links on this page are affiliate links.
 By clicking on those links and making a purchase, you are helping to support my small business.
 This is at no additional cost to you.
 Thank you for your support.

-here is a list of some supplies I used today
+Here is a list of the materials I used today. (view my favorite supplies)

 - Love Story Paper Pack (toffee)